What you will learn

 A wallet will contain an address (or series of addresses) that is associated with your account.
 You will use your address to receive coins, presenting it to the payer in its original alpha-numeric form, or in a scanable QR code format, which makes it especially easy to receive funds from a mobile wallet or any other wallet attached to a camera.

 Wallets keep your funds safe and secure by requiring a password to log in, send funds, and in some instances, require two-factor authentication (2-FA) as well.
-The added security of 2-FA gives your wallet a double layer of protection, making it harder for hackers and thieves to withdrawal funds from your wallet without your permission, and it is highly recommended you turn on 2-FA when offered the chance.
+The added security of 2-FA gives your wallet a double layer of protection, making it harder for hackers and thieves to withdraw funds from your wallet without your permission, and it is highly recommended you turn on 2-FA when offered the chance.

 Why Should I Care?